You’ve probably heard it already (I certainly go on about it enough): a VPN is one of the best investments you can make in your online security.

 Some countries, like Venezuela, have tried blocking VPNs.
 Most haven’t succeeded at this point, but China is a special case.
 The country has been somewhat successful at blocking VPN usage in the past, but these blocks usually go in cycles.

-During times of unrest like the protests in Hong Kong, important government meetings, or country celebrations, VPNs often stop working well or at all in China.
+During times of civil unrest, important government meetings, or country celebrations, VPNs often stop working well or at all in China.
 They’ll typically return to normal after a few days or weeks.

 Frequent travelers and expats in China are very familiar with the situation, as it’s been the case for several years.
 Some of the VPN providers listed below specifically cater to China, so be sure to pick one of them if the Asian giant is in your travel plans.